mrcjkb/mrcjkb.github.io/posts/2025-10-08-haskell-for-renewables.markdown

 Unit safety, domain modeling, and strong typing aren't just academic.
 They’re practical tools for building reliable, maintainable software in renewable energy and beyond.

-All this time I had no idea: My thermodynamics professor had taught me me that Haskell is the perfect fit for renewable energy tech!
+All this time I had no idea: My thermodynamics professor had taught me that Haskell is the perfect fit for renewable energy tech!

-## Test-Driven development: Focus on what matters!
+## Test-Driven Development: Focus on what matters!

 I'm a strong advocate for [test-driven development (fake it till you make it)](https://wiki.c2.com/?FakeItUntilYouMakeIt).
 In my experience, it’s the best way to ensure high-quality, meaningful test coverage.
 One major reason people avoid TDD is that it can seem tedious, especially in traditional OOP, where unit tests often compensate for weak type safety.
-With Haskell we can write tests that catch far more bugs with far less code, by focusing on what matters: properties and behaviour.
+With Haskell, we can write tests that catch far more bugs with far less code, by focusing on what matters: properties and behaviour.

 Powerful libraries like [`QuickCheck`](https://hackage.haskell.org/package/QuickCheck),